SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 #### Create Issuer Contracts

-Acting as a depository, create `Issuer` contracts to allow issuers to create new instruments.
+Acting as a depository, create `Issuer` contracts to allow issuers to create new instruments and associated metadata.

 ##### Input File Format